 Throw into the mix busts like Mathieu Manset, Jo Mills, Karl Sheppard, Brett & Marcus Williams and it's not a ringing endorsement for the man.

-That being said, he did sign players like Andy Griffin, Leigertwood, Adam Le Fondre and Hope Akpan so it's not been total failure on the transfer front.
+However McDermott did sign players like Andy Griffin, Leigertwood, Le Fondre and Hope Akpan so he's certainly not been total bust on the transfer front.

 Again, this is an area where you have to ask what was available to him and who he may have passed on.
 If he was given no money then I guess you get what you (don't) pay for but if he did have funds to spend or had more choice... well he's picked badly.
-When a man who cost the club over £2 million is out of the squad within six months it doesn't look good put it that way.
+When a man who cost the club over £2 million is out of the squad within six months it doesn't look good.

-Brian's barely known a crisis at this football club.
-When he joined the club were in a bad position, left in a state of chaos after the failure of Brendan Rodgers'
+When Brian was handed the reigns the club were in a bad position, having been left in a state of chaos after the failure of Brendan Rodgers'

 Lets be honest though... who looked at our team during that run and thought... yeah that's a Championship winning team?
 While our ability to get results was fantastic, it was a run that had more than a few strokes of good fortune.
 The backs to the wall win at Brighton helped by a Federici penalty save, the win over Forest helped by a block on the line by Pearce, West Ham choking just before half-time at Upton Park, Roberts fluking a rebound from a dire penalty against Bristol City or even likes of Coventry being denied by a superb goalkeeping display by Federici.
 Now you can of course argue how much those were down to 'luck' but we weren't dominating sides and you can't tell me we'd win those games 9/10 as true juggernaughts such as our 2005/06 squad or Newcastle back in 2009/10 would.

-The squad that went up was a plucky, Championship savy side but one that was wholly unprepared for the top level.
+The squad that went up was a plucky, savy side but one that was wholly unprepared for the top level.
 This wasn't a young untested squad in their prime that just needed a chance like in 2005/06.
-As mentioned, this was a team full of perennial Championship dwellers, PL cast-offs and youngsters.

 However, when you're in the Premier League it's easy to forget such things and suddenly a manager is expected to paint a masterpiece on MS Paint, or build a solid hurricane proof house out of sticks and prit stick.